 A Facebook Live conversation with Kallon Basquin, Alejandro Chaoul, Raven Lee, Gabriel Rocco, Laura Shekerjian, Marcy Vaughn and host Tenzin Wangyal

-Ten years after the birth of The 3 Doors organization, founder Tenzin Wangyal Rinpoche meets with its senior teachers and director in a online broadcast.
-Kallon Basquin, Marcy Vaughn, Gabriel Rocco, Raven Lee, Laura Shekerjian and Alejandro Chaoul will introduce The 3 Doors, share insights about its flourishing programs, and give a taste of the new in-person and online programs offered.
+Ten years after the birth of The 3 Doors organization, founder Tenzin Wangyal Rinpoche met with its senior teachers and director in an online broadcast.
+Kallon Basquin, Marcy Vaughn, Gabriel Rocco, Raven Lee, Laura Shekerjian and Alejandro Chaoul introduced The 3 Doors, shared insights about its flourishing programs, and gave a taste of the new in-person and online programs offered.

 More information: www.the3doors.org

 About the Presenters